 ... as well as a unique battery setup: You can use the optional FBA-25 AA case with either NiMH cells or alkalines, and have full TX power available (if you really need it).

-There are some long-discontinued full-duplex HTs that many are using for the satellitess, like (not an all-inclusive list) the Icom IC-W2a and the earlier serial-numbered IC-W32a, Kenwood TH-D7 and TH-D79, and Yaesu’s FT-470/FT-51/FT-530 models.
-There may be others ... but I’d hate to see you spend a bunch of money on really old units with no warranties and fewer repair options and decreasing availability of battery packs!
+There are some long-discontinued full-duplex HTs that many are using for the satellites, like (not an all-inclusive list) the Icom IC-W2a and the earlier serial-numbered IC-W32a, Kenwood TH-D7 and TH-D79, and Yaesu’s FT-470/FT-51/FT-530 models.
+There are others ... but I’d hate to see you spend a bunch of money on really old units with no warranties and fewer repair options and decreasing availability of battery packs!

 There was plenty of “Elk vs. Arrow” debate on the ‘Net a while back.
-Most of it pure rubbish - and not written by people who have actually purchased and use both units as they make their uneducated allegations.
+Most of it pure rubbish - and not written by people who have actually knew and used both units as they made their uneducated allegations.
 A couple of the re-occurring “anti-Arrow” themes ...

 “Arrow doesn’t publish gain numbers for their antennas.”

 This is true.
 Maybe because people mis-use such numbers.
 But reliable test data is out there - and thousands of owners will attest that their Arrow Antennas are performing magnificently for what they were designed to do.

 “The Arrow is hard to transport.”

 Well, I used to devote my entire Ford Ranger’s covered pickup bed to my Arrow when I took it places.
 Rarely has it been disassembled.
 But to make it absolutely flat, all one needs to do is unscrew the three 2M element pairs, and you have a flat plane of an antenna.
 Nowadays, either of these two great antennas fit in the back of my Ford Escape.

 “Arrows are all engineered wrong - they cannot possibly work.”